What Is Application Discovery?

 To summarize, there are many applications discovery and ADM tools in the market, but few of them provide everything that organizations need in the age of hybrid multicloud.
 The best approach to vetting the right solution is to start with the structural benefits of the ideal application discovery solution.
 (Not that we are biased, but we recommend reading Why IT Mapping Needs an Application Dependency Mapping Tool for more.)

 The choice of freemium, native, and subscription/paid application discovery tools is huge.
 It is often easier to start by identifying what an organization wants and needs, versus looking at what many of these solutions offer.
 Some of the most common “must have” qualities include real-time discovery, data protection, results reporting, scalability, and value for money.

-Deployment and configuration to the organization’s environment must be automated and fast to enable updates to the discovery process at any time.
+- Deployment and configuration must be automated to enable updates to the discovery process at any time.
 Large organizations will require agent installation for every OS instance, which is time consuming.
 Agentless solutions often require firewall access, server credentials, and internet connections.

 Faddom: A Single Solution for Application Discovery and Dependency Mapping

 While AWS Application Discovery Service and Microsoft Cloud Application Discovery can deliver all these benefits, their exclusivity to their respective CSP means that organizations need multiple CSP solutions to map multicloud environments.
 A single solution that performs complete organizational discovery and dependency mapping—like Faddom——is a better solution in every way.